 Now that you’re familiar with Y2K fashion trends, let’s talk about ways you can incorporate them into your everyday wear.
 Here are a few outfit ideas that make use of 2000s trendy clothing pieces.

 A Crew neck shirt + jeans + sneakers

-Instead of chunky boots try and pair a white crew-neck tee with a pair of jeans and add on sneakers.
+Instead of chunky boots try and pair a white crew-neck tee with a pair of jeans and add on leather sneakers.
 The overall look is easy and wearable.

 Plain Shirt + Printed Shorts

 Rather than a noisy shirt, why not opt for a pair of printed shorts?
 The shorts look lively when paired with a plain tee.
 Finish off the look with shoes of your choice.